Shakadak/leekwars-functional/README.md

 ```

 Important things to understand with foldLeft and foldRight:
-* The accumulator (second argument) is generally an identity element, like 0 in the case of addition (0 + 1 = 1).
+* The accumulator (second argument) is generally an identity element, like 0 in the case of addition (1 + 0 = 1).
 Though this is not necessary in any way.
-* The consuming function receive the both the accumulator and an element of the array.
+* The consuming function receive the both the accumulator and an element of the array as argument.
 In the case of foldLeft, the accumulator is on the *left* and in the case of foldRight, the accumulator is on the *right*.
 In case of doubt, look at the type. `b` is the accumulator, `a` is the consumed.
 Looking at the type signatures of aFoldRu and aFoldLu may be easier if you are not used to the notation.

 Using `add` from `math`:
 ```